 Scotia Momentum Visa Infinite Card

-Apply today and earn 10% cash back on all spending categories for the first 3 months (up to $2,000 in total purchases).
+Apply today and earn 10% cash back on all eligible purchases for the first 3 months (up to $2,000 in total purchases).
 Plus, the annual fee is waived in the first year, including on supplementary cards.

 Purchase interest rate: 20.99%

 Annual fee: $120 annual fee for the first year ($120 thereafter)

 Minimum age: Age of majority in the province/territory of residence